-If your child is in Year 2 in a primary school which runs from Year R to Year 6, you don't need to apply for Year 3, unless you wish your child to transfer to a junior school.
+If your child is in Year 2 in a primary school which runs from Year R to Year 6, you do not need to apply for Year 3, unless you wish your child to transfer to a junior school.

 If your child has an Education, Health and Care Plan or a statement of special educational needs you don’t need to apply through this admission process.
 Contact firstname.lastname@example.org instead.

-You have the right to appeal for any school named on your application that hasn't been able to offer your child a place.
+You have the right to appeal for any school named on your application that has not been able to offer your child a place.

 - you can only appeal for schools named on your application

 - you can appeal for more than one school at the same time

 - you must complete a separate request form for each school you're appealing for

 - each school will not know you have appealed for another school unless you tell them.
 The appeals for each school are completely independent of each other.

 In reception, year 1 and year 2, the class size is limited by law to 30.
 Your application can be turned down if all the classes already have 30 children.
 This is known as 'infant class size legislation'.